marklchaves/ashtabula/README.md

 This plugin allows you to use of the popular [Swiper.js](https://swiperjs.com/) library in WordPress.

-## For Showing Response Cards in Slides
+## For Showing Responsive Cards in Slides

 This is a minimalist plugin that is for displaying responsive cards in a slide.

-On a wide screen device, the slide will show a horizontal card (image on the left and text on the right).
-On a small device, the slide becomes a stacked card with the image on the top and text on the bottom.
+- On a wide screen device, the slide will show a horizontal card (image on the left and text on the right).
+- On a small device, the slide becomes a stacked card with the image on the top and text on the bottom.

+See the screengrabs below to get a visual.

 **Note**: You should be comfortable with HTML and CSS to use this plugin.